 Satellite and Space Applications (Germany)

-University of Stuttgart (Germany)
+Technical University of Berlin (Germany)

 W. Balogh (UN-OOSA)